-Based on conceptual plans for similar fishing piers it is assumed that the pier will be constructed using 8" diameter fiberglass pilings that are pre-filled with concrete.
-Based on the length and shape of the pier up to 150 pilings may be required.
+Based on the conceptual plans and work on similar piers, it is assumed that the pier will be constructed using 8" diameter fiberglass pilings that are pre-filled with concrete.
+Based on the length and shape of the pier up to 130 pilings may be required.
 These pilings will be placed using a combination of water-jetting to initially set the piles to within 5 feet of their desired final depth.
 For the remaining five feet, the pilings will be set using a vibratory hammer.
 Final construction plans will also consider and account for options would minimize disruption to the aquatic environment including available BMPs (e.g., use of bubble curtains).
 All decking, cross members and railings for the pier will be made of timber.
-Following placement of the pilings the timber cross members will be placed from the water and then the rest of the pier will be built out from shore.
-In total, the in-water work associated with this project is expected to last no more than 6 months.
+Following placement of the pilings the timber cross members will be placed from the water and then the rest of the pier will be built out from the existing developed area of the existing pier.
+In total, the in-water work associated with this project component is expected to last no more than 6 months.